 It’s important to know exactly what you want out of your club and how your club wants to organize itself, and to write down these rules so everyone involved knows what to do and what to expect.
 Once created, your group’s Constitution and Bylaws will be included in your group registration, uploaded to your organization page at The Link for easy review by your members, and kept on file with the Office of Student Engagement.

 For more information about creating your group’s Constitution and Bylaws, download the Quick Guide.

 Required documents complete?

-You’re ready to submit your materials to Kathy Arnett (email@example.com) for review and help with any needed changes.
+You’re ready to submit your materials to Erinn Forbes (email@example.com) for review and help with any needed changes.

 Once your materials are ready, you’ll need to submit a charter application to the Student Organizations Council.
 After your application is received, a member of SOC will contact you with more information.
 Please be prepared to give a brief presentation (no longer than five minutes) to SOC.
 This presentation should cover the general basics of your group: leadership structure, presence on campus, benefits of receiving a charter, and future aspirations.